 As usual, you should always be aware of your surroundings and be smart.
 But Kosovo is a safe place.
 Hostels usually have lockers and people are simply not aggressive.
 And they love foreigners.
 I have never witnessed a brawl or a fight in the street.
 If you are with locals they will never take you to a bad place or put you in a difficult situation as they take responsibility for you and would be ashamed if anything happened to you.

 As for the dominated Serbian part in the north, it is usually as calm as the rest of the country.
 Check the news before you go just in case politics have gotten the best of the people again but the risks of the situation being dangerous for you are very small.
-I have been in Mitrovica many times, including to report on political discussion that were very unnerving for the citizens and everything was calm.
+I have been in Mitrovica many times, including to report on the political situation that was very unnerving for the citizens and everything was calm.

 Security for Women